lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

       +--------+     +--------+-------+                    +--------+
           ((((LPWAN))))             ------   Internet  ------
 ~~~~
-{: #Fig-SCHCCOAP1 title='Compression/decompression at the LPWAN boundary'}
+{: #Fig-SCHCCOAP1 title='Compression/Decompression at the LPWAN boundary.'}

-When applying SCHC header compression above layer 2, the SCHC layer received non-encrypted packets and can apply compression Rules to all the headers in the stack.
-On the other end, the NGW receives the SCHC packet and reconstructs the headers from the Rule, identified by its ID """"and the Compression Residue."""""
-The result is a regular IPv6 packet that can be forwarded toward the destination.
+{{Fig-SCHCCOAP1}} shows the use of SCHC header compression above layer 2 in the Device and the NGW.
+The SCHC layer received non-encrypted packets and can apply compression Rules to all the headers in the stack.
+On the other end, the NGW receives the SCHC packet and reconstructs the headers from the Rule and the Compression Residue.
+After the decompression, the NGW forwards the IPv6 packet toward the destination.
 The same process applies in the other direction.
-A non-encrypted packet arrived at the NGW, thanks to the IP forwarding based on the IPv6 prefix, the NGW identifies the Device and compresses headers using the Device’s Rules.
+A non-encrypted packet arrived at the NGW; thanks to the IP forwarding based on the IPv6 prefix, the NGW identifies the Device and compresses headers using the Device's Rules.

 In the second example, {{Fig-SCHCCOAP2}}, the SCHC compression is applied in